danielbodnar/awesome-stars/README.md

 ## art

+- [easydiffusion/easydiffusion](https://github.com/easydiffusion/easydiffusion) - Easiest 1-click way to create beautiful artwork on your PC using AI, with no tech knowledge.
+Provides a browser UI for generating images from text prompts and images.
+Just enter your text prompt, and
 - [vydd/sketch](https://github.com/vydd/sketch) - A Common Lisp framework for the creation of electronic art, visual design, game prototyping, game making, computer graphics, exploration of human-computer interaction, and more.

 ## artificial-intelligence